mrzool/mrzool.github.io/_posts/2015-11-24-typesetting-automation.md

 letterhead: true
 {% endhighlight %}

-Now that I've activated `wallpaper` by setting `letterhead` to `true`, I need to import my letterhead file.
+Now that I've activated the `wallpaper` package by setting `letterhead` to `true`, I need to import my letterhead file.
 Just like my signature, I keep that in my Dropbox as well:

 {% highlight bash %}
 cp ~/Dropbox/letterhead.pdf .